p4p1/havoc-reporter/README.md

 ```
  $ git clone https://github.com/p4p1/havoc-reporter
 ```

+> NOTE: After cloning change the path on line 17 to the path where you cloned the repo

 To import the module launch the client and navigate to *Scripts Manager* then *Load Script* like shown in the following screenshots.